livebook-dev/livebook/README.md

 ### GitHub Codespaces

-Livebook also has several `devcontainer.json` files to choose from that will create a GitHub odespace for Livebook:
+Livebook also has several `devcontainer.json` files to choose from that will create a GitHub codespace for Livebook:

 - Run Livebook (stable) ([`.devcontainer/run-livebook`](./.devcontainer/run-livebook-stable/devcontainer.json))
   - This devcontainer is for pulling and running the official stable Livebook Docker image from DockerHub, but does not include capabilities for building and contributing to Livebook.